How to get the best out of your “snowflake” millennials in the workplace

 • Are overly perfectionist and risk-averse

-• Struggle to communicate with senior management
+• Struggle to communicate appropriately with senior management

 • Lack the resilience to deal with work knock-backs